tweag/nickel/doc/manual/contracts.md

-However, if you hit this limitation, you can always decide to build a custom contract that will be able to discriminate between more values immediately, at the cost of losing evaluating more data immediately.
+However, if you hit this limitation, you can always decide to build a custom contract that will be able to discriminate between more values immediately, at the cost of evaluating more data immediately.

-For example, consider an encoding of a enum as a record with a tag and a value: accepted values are records of the shape `{tag, value}`, and where the value is a `Number` if `tag` is `'Number`, or a `String` if `tag` is `'String`.
+For example, consider an encoding of an enum as a record with a tag and a value: accepted values are records of the shape `{tag, value}` where the value is a number if `tag` is `'Number`, or a string if `tag` is `'String`.

 A naive implementation is `std.contract.any_of [{ tag = 'String, value | String
 }, { tag = 'Number, value | Number }]`.
 This has the exact problem described in